ai4os-hub/zooprocess-multiple-separator/README.md

 docker pull ai4oshub/zooprocess-multiple-separator:latest
 ```

-When running the docker image, map port 5000 from inside the docker to a port on the machine running docker (e.g. 55000).
-Then replace `http://localhost:5000` above by the ip/name of the machine and the port you mapped 5000 to (55000 in the example above).
+When running the docker image, map port 5001 from inside the docker to a port on the machine running docker (e.g. 55001).
+Then replace `http://localhost:5001` above by the ip/name of the machine and the port you mapped 5001 to (55001 in the example above).
+As above, this uses port 55001 to avoid conflicts if you already run the docker for [zooprocess-multiple-classifier](https://github.com/ai4os-hub/zooprocess-multiple-classifier) on port 55000.

 <img src="illustration_separator.png" style="width: 100%;" alt="illustration" />